A Framework for Non-Gaussian Functional Integrals with Applications to Quantum Field Theory and Number Theory: Non-Gaussian integrators

-In applications, one often imposes a bound on $\tau(\ti)$, i.e. $|\tau(\ti)|\leq|c|$ for all $\ti\in[\ti_a,\ti_b]$ and for some finite constant $c\in\C_+$.
-The obvious tool to enforce this constraint is the functional analog of Heaviside; yielding a `cut-off' gamma family that generalizes the previous definition but reduces to it as the cutoff $|c|\rightarrow\infty$.
+In applications, one often imposes a bound on $\tau(\ti)$; say $|\tau(\ti)|\leq|c|$ for all $\ti\in[\ti_a,\ti_b]$ and for some finite constant $c\in\C^\times$.
+The obvious tool to enforce this constraint is the functional analog of Heaviside; yielding a `cut-off' gamma family that generalizes the previous definition but reduces to it as the cutoff $|c|\rightarrow\infty$: